nrwl/ci/README.md

     # your package.json, otherwise it will simply install the latest v1 version of yarn available.
     yarn-version: ""

+    # [OPTIONAL] If you want to provide a specific pnpm version to use you can do that here.
+    # If you do not specify one, it will install the latest version of pnpm available.
+    pnpm-version: ""

     # [OPTIONAL] If you want to provide a specific install command to use when installing dependencies
     # you can do that here.
 If you do not specify one, it will check for the presence of a yarn.lock
     # file in your repo, and if it finds one, run `yarn install --frozen-lockfile`.
 Otherwise it will